-• Core Classroom Instruction: All students receive this instruction.
+- Core Classroom Instruction: All students receive this instruction.
 A classroom teacher works with large and small groups of students depending on their needs.
 Small group instruction may include pre-teaching or review of skills, the use of reading material at different levels, or other need-based methods.
-Every student in grades K through 7 will be screened for difficulties in reading, math 2 to 3 times per year.

-- Individualized intervention: Some students receive this instruction based on need.
+Every student in grades K through 7 will be screened for difficulties in reading, math (beginning September 2012) and behavior (beginning in September 2013) three times a year. - Individualized intervention: Some students receive this instruction based on need.
 Students who need more support are given small group interventions in addition to core classroom instruction.
 These interventions could occur in or outside the classroom for 10-30 minutes 3 to 5 times a week.
-The classroom teacher or other trained staff members may provide these interventions. - Intensive Intervention: Some students receive this instruction if they are having difficulty even though they are already receiving some added support.
+The classroom teacher or other trained staff members may provide these interventions.

+• Intensive Intervention: Some students receive this instruction if they are having difficulty even though they are already receiving some added support.
 Students who do not have success at the first two levels will receive more staff attention and different interventions, 4 or more times per week for 30-60 minutes a day.
 Sometimes students receive two support sessions per day outside of the classroom at this level.